EmmiPigen/cep2_medicineWebsite/README.md

 ```
 Replace `<address>` with the address of the server, if using the Symfony built-in server, it will be `http://localhost:8000`.
 If using the googlable server, it will be `https://forglemmigej.duckdns.org`.

-replace `{event}` with the event you want to call, and `{userid}` with the user id you want to call.
+Replace `{event}` with the event you want to call, and `{userid}` with the user id you want to call.
 You can make either a GET or POST request to the API.

 When making a POST request, use
 ```python